Call us at (847) 668-7183

 Although the guest bathroom is usually smaller in size than others, it doesn’t have to be inferior.
 After all, this is part of you serving your guests.
 You want the guest bath to reflect the style and the level of hospitality you offer to the people who visit your home.

 Make sure to sketch out a plan for this remodel just as you would for a house.
 In actuality, the smaller space demands even more planning than for a larger bathroom The placement of the toilet, bath or shower, and the sink, all needs to be carefully outlined.
 Don’t take anything for granted.
 Check various designs as you don’t want to regret a particular design after the work is done.
+When planning your bathroom remodeling project it is advised to take it slow and collect the key factures that you and your family need to have in a bathroom.

 Build in a fresh look with a modern update.
 Add more storage space for your growing family.
-Put in extra safety features for you children, Install a larger counter with dual sinks for the kids.
+Put in extra safety features for your children, Install a larger counter with dual sinks for the kids.
 You may even want to add a shower alongside your tub for flexibility.
 How about a larger window to bring in more light?
 Whatever features you might want to add, you will have that freedom with a custom bath suited to meet your requirements.

 The number of wheelchair users continues to increase in the United States, and the current numbers stand at about 30 million.
 As the ageing population in our nation increases, these numbers continue to rise.
 Those with age related challenges are seeking for ways to perform independently as they live in their homes.